worker8/TourGuide/README.md

                 .setOverlay(new Overlay())
                 .playOn(button);

-- `setPointer()` - This describe how the Pointer will look like, refer to Pointer customization guide on how to change the appearance, null can be passed in if a Pointer is not wanted.
+- `setPointer()` - This describe how the Pointer will look like, refer to [Pointer Customization Guide](#pointer_customization) on how to change the appearance, `null` can be passed in if a Pointer is not wanted.
-- `setToolTip` - This describe how the ToolTip will look like, refer to ToolTip customization guide on how to change the appearance, null can be passed in if a ToolTip is not wanted.
+- `setToolTip` - This describe how the ToolTip will look like, refer to [ToolTip Customization Guide](#tooltip_customization) on how to change the appearance, `null` can be passed in if a ToolTip is not wanted.
-- `setOverlay` - This describe how the Overlay will look like, refer to Overlay customization guide on how to change the appearance, null can be passed in if an Overlay is not wanted.
+- `setOverlay` - This describe how the Overlay will look like, refer to [Overlay Customization Guide](#overlay_customization) on how to change the appearance, `null` can be passed in if an Overlay is not wanted.
 - `with` - Use TourGuide.Technique.Click for the moment, this will be removed in the future.
 - `mTourGuideHandler` - The return type is a handler to be used for clean up purpose.